All of our forms are attached as PDF documents. Click on the link to open and print any form.

 Please allow 2 weeks from the time we receive the form to process the request.
 If you are requesting to review your child’s chart, we will be contacting you to make appropriate arrangements.

-Please note there is a fee of $35 plus $25 for any additional volumes to send your child’s medical records to your new pediatrician.
+Please note there is a fee of $0.25 per page (not to exceed $60.00) to send your child’s medical records to your new pediatrician.

 Authorization to Fax and Disclose Protected Health Information